What Can Airport Scanners See In Luggage – You Might Be Surprised

 The 2 types of Non-Ionized scanners are:

 • Airport Metal Detectors: These detectors employ magnetic fields to identify metal objects.
-When pondering “What can airport scanners see in luggage?” it’s essential to understand these detectors’ capabilities.
+To know what airport scanners see in luggage? it’s essential to understand these detectors’ capabilities.

 • Millimeter Wave Machines: These machines utilize low-energy non-ionizing radiofrequency waves to identify threats, bouncing waves off individuals to detect concealed objects.